Co-de-iT/froGH/README.md

 Example Files are in the dedicated folder of this repo

 ## Known Bugs
-'It's not a bug, it's a feature!' _(anonymous)_
+'There are no bugs, only features' _(anonymous)_

-. ok, just kidding.... if you find something let us know!
+Ok, just kidding.... if you find something let us know!

 ## Roadmap
 .
 Documentation